Getting Started with the OpenTelemetry Collector

 exporters: [otlp/uptrace]

-You can always learn more about Otel Collector using the official documentation.
+Learn more about OpenTelemetry Collector configuration in the official documentation.

 Troubleshooting

-If otelcol is not working as expected, you can check the log output for potential issues.
-The logging verbosity level defaults to INFO
+If the OpenTelemetry Collector is not working as expected, check the log output for potential issues.
+The logging verbosity level defaults to INFO, but you can change it in the configuration file:

 service: